Board of Directors

 Elections to the Board of Directors are held each May for the following session, which runs from August 16 through the following August 15.
 Listed below are the various positions and current members holding them.

-Ruddy Taylor, Ph.D. – Past President
+Ruddy Taylor, Ph.D. – President

-Marjorie Kyle, Psy.D. – Federal and State Advocacy Coordinator
+Marjorie Kyle, Psy.D. – President Elect

 Marjorie Kyle, Psy.D., is a Psychologist working in the Integrated Disabilities Evaluation System/Medical Evaluation Board (IDES/MEB) at Fort Richardson, Alaska.
 Prior to becoming a Psychologist she worked as a teacher with infants and children with special needs.
 In addition to her education degrees, she holds a Master of Science degree in counseling psychology from Alaska Pacific University and a Doctor of Psychology degree from Our Lady of the Lake University in San Antonio, Texas.
 Marjorie completed a pre-doctoral Neuropsychology internship at the Richard and Pat Johnson’s Children’s Hospital St. Mary’s Medical Center West Palm Beach, Florida and a post-doctoral fellowship at Tripler Army Medical Center, HI in Pediatric/Child and Adolescent Psychology.